Module 2: Basic Wilderness Self-Reliance

 2-Day Overnight Navigation & Field Skills Course

-Module 2 is an entry-level wilderness self-reliance course designed to teach practical outdoor skills, sound decision-making, and environmental awareness through hands-on field training.
+Module 2 is an entry-level wilderness self-reliance course tailored to teach practical outdoor skills, sound decision-making, and environmental awareness through immersive field training.

-Training takes place in real outdoor conditions and includes an overnight field component to reinforce skills in a controlled, instructional environment.
+Training occurs in authentic outdoor conditions and includes an overnight field component to reinforce navigation skills and practical techniques in a controlled, instructional environment.

 • Wilderness mindset and calm decision-making